 «Customer Name» must ensure that the Consumer-Owned Resources do not cause negative flow through «Customer Name»’s Point of Delivery behind which the resource is located.
 If negative flow occurs, then BPA shall pass through and «Customer Name» shall pay any costs assessed to BPA resulting from such flow.

-End LOAD FOLLOWING template.
+END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates: